 The Aerican government is a parliamentary democracy.
 This parliament, known as the Senate, is the high ruling body of the Empire.
-The President of the Senate is Randy Walker, Senator for Earth.
-The current Senate's term began in January 2014, and will end on or about December, 2018.
+The current Senate's term began in January 2019, and will end on or about December, 2022.

 What is the Senate?